sortednet/file-extractor-lambda/README.md

 ./3-deploy.sh
 ```

+## removing stack
+The stack does not remove cleanly if the bucket is not empty - need to empty first then delete the bucket.

 # Testing
 Copy a file to s3 - output should be made to cloud watch
 aws s3 cp test-file.txt s3://file-input-sorted-net/test-file3.txt